-Join David Rivers for an in-depth discussion in this video Adding a test chapter, part of Up and Running with Lectora Online 2.0.
+Join David Rivers for an in-depth discussion in this video Adding a test chapter, part of Learning Lectora Online 2.0.

 - One of the cool things about Lectora Online and the titles you can create with this software is the ability to test or quiz your users.
 Want to make sure that they comprehended everything you've presented to them?
 Why not add some questions?
 You can use a very formal type testing environment, or you can create something very informal, all the way down to a survey.
 And that's what we're going to explore in this chapter.
 We're going to begin in this movie by adding a quiz or a test chapter, an official one.

 If you've been following along with me, we've been building our new higher orientation title here.
 And if you skipped to this movie and need to get caught up, just open up KE_orientation.oao1.
 You'll arrive at the welcome page here, and you will notice we have a chapter that's titled Quiz.
 I want you to see the icon next to it.
 It's just a green book.
 It's like any of the other chapters, it's just titled Quiz.
 And if we expand this, you'll see we have a Start Quiz page where people can go back to the main menu if they didn't want to actually take the quiz.

 They can take the quiz by clicking this link, and we're into some questions, as you can see, different types of questions on different pages.
 But so far, these are just regular pages in a regular chapter.
 We don't see anything that's going to calculate results and allow for navigation, aside from the navigation we add to go from one page to the next, providing feedback for correct or incorrect questions, that kind of thing.
 So we can get a nice headstart by creating an official test chapter, and that's what we're going to do and check out the properties.